 - pinch of salt

-- Increase speed to high; begin gradually adding remaining 2 Tbsp.
-Truvia.
+Increase speed to high; begin gradually adding remaining 2 tablespoon Truvia.

-- To assemble, top one cookie with approx.1/2 tsp. marshmallow fluff, ¼ tsp. graham cracker crumbs, and 5-6 mini chocolate chips.
+To assemble, top one cookie with approx.½ teaspoon marshmallow fluff, ¼ teaspoon graham cracker crumbs, and 5-6 mini chocolate chips.
 Press second cookie on top to form a sandwich.
 (If necessary, use a lit extra marshmallow fluff on top cookie to stick.